spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-gcp.md

 # Creating a GCP Cloud Account

-To create a GCP cloud account provide a name for the account and enter the JSON credentails for your service account either by pasting into the space provided or uploading from your JSON credentail file.
-Validate and save your account.
+To create a GCP cloud account, provide a name for the account and enter the JSON credentials for your service account either by pasting into the space provided or uploading from your JSON credential file.
+Then, Validate and save your account.

 # Deploying a GCP Cluster
 The following steps need to be performed to provision a new GCP cluster: